 Made from yellow split peas, non-hydrolyzed Pea Protein is:

-Contrary to what you might expect from whole yellow peas, Pea Protein does not contain any carbohydrates, making it a great choice for helping to maintain body composition, as it contains little carbohydrates.
+Contrary to what you might expect from whole yellow peas, Pea Protein is a great choice for helping to maintain body composition, as it contains little carbohydrates.

-Here’s another plant protein that I believe offers incredible benefits.
+Here’s another plant protein that I believe offers incredible benefits – Hemp Protein.

 When most people hear “hemp,” they think of marijuana.
 While Hemp Protein does come from the seed of the Cannabis sativa plant, hemp seeds do not contain the psychoactive or intoxicating compounds.

-The fatty acids in hemp seeds are present in the ideal ratio, contributing valuable plant-based omega-3, -6, and -9 fatty acids.
+Best of all, the fatty acids in hemp seeds are present in the ideal ratio, contributing valuable plant-based omega-3, -6, and -9 fats.

 Two main proteins in hemp seed protein, albumin and edestin, are rich in essential amino acids with profiles comparable to soy and egg white.
 Hemp’s edestin content is among the highest of all plants.

-While soy may have a higher overall protein content, hemp protein may be easier to digest because of its lack of oligosaccharides and trypsin inhibitors, which can affect protein absorption.
+While soy may have a higher overall protein content, hemp protein may be easier to digest.
+Hemp doesn’t contain soy’s oligosaccharides and trypsin inhibitors, which can affect protein absorption.

 One of the original superfoods of the Americas and a highly prized staple of the Aztec diet, chia was valued for the energy, vigor and staying power it offered this ancient civilization’s warriors.